TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-configuration-reference/kv-store.md

 TYK_GW_POLICIES_POLICYSOURCE
 ```

-Additionally if you with to override either the listen path or target URL in an API definition you can store a number of secrets in this format:
+Additionally if you wish to override either the listen path or target URL in an API definition you can store a number of secrets in this format:

 ```
 TYK_SECRET_FOO